ali-sdk/ali-oss/README.md

 ### .getBucketVersions(query[, options])

-List objects in the bucket.
+List the version information of all objects in the bucket, including the delete marker (Delete Marker).

 parameters: